Salpinctes obsoletus obsoletus

 Later dates are 20 Oct 2006 Chase Co, 23 Oct 2023 Gering WTP, Scotts Bluff Co, 26 Oct 2004 Chase Co, 26 Oct 2005 Hayes Co, 26 Oct 2016 Dawes Co, and 26-30 Oct 2022 Lancaster Co.

 Most depart by early Oct, although there are wintering reports from the Lake McConaughy area (see Winter).
 Away from the breeding range, migrants occur in Sep and early Oct.
+There are no reports for Aug or Nov.

-There are 20 reports in the south and east away from breeding locations, suggesting some fall wandering; these range from 1 Sep-30 Oct, earliest 1 Sep 2022 Hall Co, 6 Sept 1979 Sarpy Co (Williams 1980) and 6 Sep 2005 Lancaster Co, and latest 12 Oct 2003 southeast Dodge Co, one seen 13-15 Oct and collected 15 Oct 1962 at Hastings, Adams Co (Nelson 1963), 15 Oct 2018 Dawson Co, one at Pawnee Lake, Lancaster Co 26 Oct 2012, and one at Spring Creek Prairie, Lancaster Co 26-30 Oct 2022.
+There are 20 reports in the east central and east, from 1 Sep-30 Oct, earliest 1 Sep 2022 Hall Co, 6 Sept 1979 Sarpy Co (Williams 1980) and 6 Sep 2005 Lancaster Co, and latest 12 Oct 2003 southeast Dodge Co, one seen 13-15 Oct and collected 15 Oct 1962 at Hastings, Adams Co (Nelson 1963), 15 Oct 2018 Dawson Co, one at Pawnee Lake, Lancaster Co 26 Oct 2012, and one at Spring Creek Prairie, Lancaster Co 26-30 Oct 2022.
 There is a specimen UNSM ZM11649 taken 21 Sep 1912 in Lancaster Co.
 The three Sarpy Co records were on or near railroad tracks which pass through Fontenelle Forest (Padelford and Padelford 1993).
 It had been suggested (Seutin and Chartier 1989) that Rock Wrens may be transported in railroad cars, but this was deemed unlikely (Warning 2016).
 One in Hall Co 20 Sep 2023 was in the same woodpile as was one in 2022.

 - High counts: 21 at Toadstool Geologic Park, Sioux Co 20 Sep 2022, 17 in southern Sioux Co 20 Sep 2000, 17 in Scotts Bluff Co 15 Sep 2002, and 17 at Scotts Bluff NM, Scotts Bluff 7 Sep 2018.